 Outside of her scholarship, Nosek spends a lot of time volunteering on climate projects, including the Climate Hub, a new initiative started by a group of students under the UBC Sustainability Collective to work on environmental justice issues.
 UBC President Santa J. Ono recently pledged $25,000 to support the creation of the hub.

 Nosek is also committed to finding ways of disseminate what she’s learnt.
 “I have the privilege of learning all of these amazing things and I want to make sure it’s accessible to a wider audience,” she said.
 “I know that maybe 300 or 400 people will read a Law Review article that I write, if I’m lucky.
 We just need to be reaching so many more people on climate change and making them feel hopeful and that this is their fight.”

 She is the author of a series of young adult eco-fantasy books, the Ava of the Gaia Series, that incorporates important issues like climate change into compelling storytelling.
-She has also launched a Hopeful Climate podcast to re-center the story away from the threat and the doom, and refocus it around the people doing the work in the climate fight.
+She has also launched a Planet Potluck podcast to re-center the story away from the threat and the doom, and refocus it around the people doing the work in the climate fight.

 Why did you decide to pursue a graduate degree?

 I wanted to learn more about how we got where we are on climate change, and how law might be able to shift where we’re going.
 And then I wanted to be able to share that story as broadly as possible.
 I thought graduate school would equip me with the time, knowledge, support, and tools to do that.

 Why did you decide to study at UBC?

 I’m originally from the east coast of the United States, so I’m pretty far from home.
 After doing a Fulbright fellowship with the Environmental Law Centre at the University of Victoria I fell in love with this coast and with the community of people working for climate justice along the coast.
 Through that experience, I met some of the wonderful professors I now work with at UBC, and getting a graduate degree here seemed like a natural next step.